Our comparison table only shows our top 5 picks. You can find the other recommendations within this article.

 It’s one of the slim and lightweight laptops of the year and has already attracted many customers.
 Its design is way better than Microsoft Surface and it’s able to run anything you throw at it.

 It’s a fantastic option for people who love to travel and it’s extremely portable and can be carried anywhere with ease.
 Its tablet itself costs more than $300 but you’re getting the entire package for less than that.

-I recommended this to my dad and he's been pretty happy with it so far.
-He mostly uses for taking notes and some homework from office.
+I recommended this to my dad and he’s been pretty happy with it so far.
+He mostly uses it for taking notes and some homework from the office.

-Since it's packed with touch screen display it becomes very easy for him to use even while laying and I really didn't expect that he'd like it so much.
-It can handle programs like MS Word, Excel, One Note and Chrome pretty smoothly and regardless of so much multi-tasking it hasn't frozen even once.
+Since it’s packed with a touch screen display it becomes very easy for him to use even while laying and I really didn’t expect that he’d like it so much.
+It can handle programs like MS Word, Excel, One Note, and Chrome pretty smoothly and regardless of so much multitasking it hasn’t frozen even once.

-In case you will be using a lot of touch screen I'd suggest you buy a display guard before you start using it.
-Also if you'd like to increase the space, you can use SD card of 64 GB as it will help a lot.
-Well, these are things I did for my dad and I hope you'll do it as well.
+In case you will be using a screen touch lot, I’d suggest you buy a display guard before you start using it.
+Also if you’d like to increase the space, you can use an SD card of 64 GB as it will help a lot.
+Well, these are things I did for my dad and I hope you’ll do it as well.